BrianMillerS/ML-Gradient_Descent_Example/README.md

 ![alt text](https://raw.githubusercontent.com/BrianSMiller/ML-Gradient_Descent_Example/master/Partial_Derivative.png)

-Now plotting error vs b in 2 space.Images derived from [Wikipedia](https://en.wikipedia.org/wiki/Partial_derivative).
+Now plotting error vs b in 2 space.
+Images derived from [Wikipedia](https://en.wikipedia.org/wiki/Partial_derivative).

 ![alt text](https://raw.githubusercontent.com/BrianSMiller/ML-Gradient_Descent_Example/master/Partial_Derivative2.png)

 The arrow is up because the "points in the direction of the greatest rate of increase", yet we want to change b in the opposite direction.
-Thus we can redefine b to move in the opposite direction as the gradient.Note the learning rate is just a hyper-parameter that influences how quickly these changes to m and b occur.
+Thus we can redefine b to move in the opposite direction as the gradient.
+Note the learning rate is just a hyper-parameter that influences how quickly these changes to m and b occur.

 ![alt text](https://raw.githubusercontent.com/BrianSMiller/ML-Gradient_Descent_Example/master/Math4.png)